 - Wellie boots

 - Portable power bank* for charging phones and tablets.
 We’re big fans of ANKER products and this small power bank comes with me everywhere.

 What have I missed?
 If you have something you could not go camping without then let me know.
-I’d love to hear what’s on your glamping packing list.
+I’d love to hear what’s on your glamping checklist.

-If you’re looking for glamping or camping inspiration then check out these blog posts by other families:
+If you’re looking for glamping or camping inspiration then check out these posts:

 - Safari Tent Glamping at Crealy Meadows in Devon

-- A family Glamping adventure ay Jollydays in Yorkshire
+- A family Glamping adventure at Jollydays in Yorkshire

 - Ready Camp with the Camping and Caravan Club in Scarborough

-- Glamping at the Dandelion Hideaway in Leicestershire
+- Glamping in yurts at Blackdown in Devon

-Disclosure: we were sent Trespass sleeping bags in exchange for a mention on the blog.
+Disclosure: we were sent the sleeping bags listed in exchange for a mention on the blog.
 Items marked with a * are affiliate links.
 This means if you click through and make a purchase I will earn some commission.
 This does not cost you extra.